innolitics/rdm/rdm/init_files/documents/software_plan.md

 - how hardware failures or software defects in other items could result in unpredictable operation [[62304:7.1.2.d]]
 - reasonably foreseeable misuse by users [[62304:7.1.2.e]]
 - the list of causes in Annex B of IEC80002-1:2009 [[62304:5.1.12.a 62304:5.1.12.b]]
-- user interface characteristics that could be related to safety [[62366-1:5.2]]
+- user interface characteristics that could be related to safety [[62366-1:5.2 62366-1:5.7]]
+- use errors that could occur and are related to the user interface [[62366-1:5.2 14971:C.2.29-C.2.34]]

-{% if system.usability_process.is_used %}
+{% if system.usability_process %}
 TODO:

 Enumerate the:
-    - use errors that could occur and are related to the user interface [[62366-1:5.2 14971:C.2.29-C.2.34]]
-    - use errors from similar medical devices [[62366-1:5.3]] in section 4 of the Human Factors Engineering Report.
+  - use errors from similar medical devices [[62366-1:5.3]]
+  - use errors from previous models of the device [[62366-1:5.3]] in the summary of known use problems section of the Human Factors Engineering Report.

 ENDTODO